 This breadth of services includes all development approvals provided for under the Planning Act 2016 and associated (and superseded) legislation – such as reconfiguring a lot, material change of use, operational work, and all of the relevant corresponding compliance assessments.

-Streamlined Applications – Townsville City Council’s Plan Right Accreditation
+Streamlined Applications – Townsville City Council’s Fast Track Accreditation

-Our firm’s planners were the first town planning consultants accredited under the Townsville City Council’s streamlined assessment program: Plan Right.
-This enables Milford Planning to provide for the fast tracking of certain approvals, as well as significantly reduced approval turn-around and enables discounted Council application fees.
+Milford Planning was the first town planning consultant accredited under Townsville City Council’s streamlined assessment framework.
+This enables Milford Planning to facilitate the fast tracking of certain approvals through the Fast Track Development Approval and Fast Track Survey Plan processes which involve significantly reduced assessment timeframes and discounted Council application fees.